EuroLeaps/scc-connectors/README.md

 This connector allows you to send security alerts from Google Cloud Security Command Center to Microsoft Azure Sentinel Log Analytics Workspace in almost realtime.
 If you have created a better version of this integration, please do contribute by creating a pull request!
+If you have any feedback, or need any help in setting this up, please reach out to amiacs@gmail.com.

 ### Architecture Flow